dumky/blog/content/2015/08/ad-blocking-on-ios.md

 You can do the same and configure your mobile device to use the PAC file.

 TODO: can ads in apps be blocked too?
+TODO: can the PAC file be hosted inside an installed app?

 http://blog.monstuff.com/ad-block-pac.js